-"Bedding" plants are flowers massed together with others to produce the maximum in visual appeal for a particular season.
-For example, they are commonly used to establish a patch of vibrant color in a landscape for the summer.
-The term derives from the fact that these plants are ideal for creating quick flower "beds."
+Bedding plants are flowers massed together with others to produce the maximum in visual appeal for a particular season.
+For example, they are often used to establish a patch of vibrant color in a landscape for the summer.
+The term derives from the fact that these plants are ideal for creating quick flower "beds," such as showy flower borders.

 While bedding plants are most often annuals, other types of plants can serve in the role, as well.